 Verified Purchase

-I completely agree with Ava Chen's review.
+I completely agree with David Adams's review.
 This book exceeded my expectations!

 Library Director